colemamd/jailman/jails/influxdb/readme.md

-** Note: The default config is modified to enforce authentication using the user and password supplied in the config.yml.
-Modify the provided influxdb.conf accordingly to disable.
-Alternatively, you may rename influxdb.conf.sample to influxdb.conf to start with a fresh, default influxdb configuration.
+** Note: This jail is configured with a default configuration located in /usr/local/etc/influxdb.conf, along with a sample default configuration.

 # Original README from the influxdb github: